-NPS® is a routine question used in customer feedback surveys.
+Sometimes it’s necessary to break your NPS routine.
+The NPS question is regularly used in customer feedback surveys.
 Nearly everyone has seen it: How likely is it that you would recommend us to a friend?

 What Does It Tell You?

 This question assumes that customers think in terms of their likelihood to recommend companies—but all too often, it’s not realistic, and it’s not how people think.

 For instance, say a traveler rents a car.
 Recommending that car rental company to a friend later on—unless something truly extraordinary happened—just isn’t something most people would do.
 Furthermore, if a customer has already seen a question many times before, they’re unlikely to engage with the question and give it its due.
 They may even find your customer feedback survey annoying.

 If you want powerful insights, don’t use generic stock questions that your customers have seen countless times before.
 The problem with “me too” questions is that they come across as if you don’t really care and you’re not really listening.

 They should be engaging, dynamic, and thoughtful.
 They should invite your customers to voice their true feelings.
 For example: